simonhmartin/twisst/README.md

 There are three options for the weighting method, specified with the `--method` flag.

-The recommended method is `complete`.
+The default method is `complete`.
 This will calculate the exact weightings by considering all subtrees.
 It performs a smart shortcut by collapsing monophyletic nodes, and can be quite fast if the taxa are well resolved and/or the tree is small.
 However, if the taxa are unresolved and the tree is large, this method may be too slow to be useful.
-If there are too many combinations to test (default > 100000), the script will abort and try one of the two approximate methods described below.
-You can control this behaviour using the `--abortCutoff` and `--backupMethod` flags.
-Note, `complete` is currently not the default method, and must be specified explicitly.
+If there are too many combinations to test (default > 1,000,000), the script will abort and revert to the `fixed` method described below.
+You can control this behaviour using the `--abortCutoff` option.

-The default method is `fixed`.
-This estimates the weightings by randomly sampling a fixed number of subtrees.
+`--method fixed` will cause the script to estimates the weightings by randomly sampling a fixed number of subtrees.
 Sampling is done with replacement, so that the errors will fit a simple binomial distribution.
-The default number of iterations is 400, which gives fairly narrow error margins, but this can be modified using the `--iterations` flag.
-One issue with this method is that the confidence in the weightings will be much higher for some trees than others, because of the nature of the binomial distribution.
-For example, if there are three possible topologies that occur at frequencies 400, 0 and 0, respectively, we can be highly confident of their weightings.
-But if they occur at frequencies of 120, 130 and 150, we have less certainty of their exact weightings.
-In other words, to get a certain level of confidence, some trees need less sampling than others.
-For this reason, the threshold sampling option is recommended over this one.
+The default number of iterations is 10,000, which gives very narrow error margins, but this can be modified using the `--iterations` flag.

-The third option is `threshold`.
-This is similar to the sampling method above, except that the sampling is repeated until a certain dynamic threshold is reached.
-After *n* iterations, each topology must have been observed **fewer** than *k* times OR **more** than *n-k* times, with combinations of *n* and *k* being specified by the user.
-This allows specification of a unique threshold dependng on the number of iterations (*n*) and the number of observations (*k*).
-For example, you can set the thresholds such that the 95% binomial confidence interval around each weighting is less than 5%.
-Thresholds must be specified in a file, using the flag `--thresholdTable`.
-The file gives iterations (*n*) in the first column and the threshold number of observations (*k*) in the second column.
-If tyhe particular *n* has no acceptible *k* (often the case for low *n*), then *k* of -1 can be specified.
-Two example threshold tables are provided.
-These give thresholds to ensure that the 95% CI (Calculated using the "Wilson" method) is less than 5% or 10%.
+The original version of `twisst` had an option to keep sampling until some level of confidence was reached.
+However, with speed improvements, sampling of thousands of combinations is achievable and the error margins become tiny and essentially irellevant.
+There is a supplementary figure in [Martin and Van Belleghem 2017](http://doi.org/10.1534/genetics.116.194720) demonstrating this.

 ### Pipeline to generate the input trees file